coto/coto.github.io/index.md

 ### Who am I?

 Born in Atacama, Chile, King of my Freedom.
 Wanderlust.
 I am good with Physics, Maths, and creating technology applications with simple user interfaces for high-demand infrastructures.
 I like to get involved from silicon entrails (Hardware) to the electrical signals circulating through their reils[^reils] (Software).
-My main interests are to contribute to [harmless wireless charging research][neahtid]{:target="_blank"} and contribute to Hardware and Software projects related.
-I Enjoy traveling this beautiful planet 🌎 and meeting different cultures.
+My main interests are contribute to [harmless wireless charging solutions][neahtid]{:target="_blank"} through Hardware and Software developments.
+I Enjoy traveling this 🌎 beautiful planet and meeting different cultures.

 Free of religions and Politics.